 Henderson Man Arrested, Charged in Homicide Investigation

-CHESTER COUNTY – Special Agents from the Tennessee Bureau of Investigation, working alongside the Henderson Police Department, U.S. Marshals Service and Adamsville Police Department, have arrested a Henderson man in connection to a homicide.
+CHESTER COUNTY – Special Agents from the Tennessee Bureau of Investigation, working alongside the Henderson Police Department, U.S. Marshals Service, Chester County Sheriff’s Office, and Adamsville Police Department, have arrested a Henderson man in connection to a homicide.

 On June 15th, at the request of 26th Judicial District Attorney General Jody Pickens, authorities began investigating the death of Myron Fulton (DOB 9/10/1985).
 Henderson Police initially responded to reports of a shooting and found Fulton deceased on Harmon Street.
 The shooter fled on foot.
 During the investigation, authorities developed information leading them to Ashton Smith-Carter (DOB 1/27/1970) as the person responsible for shooting and killing Fulton.
 Investigators determined two juvenile victims were also present at the time of the shooting.